 “I think I filled out the very first volunteer form at Jeremiah Program,” Mae Brooks, an Employment Advocate for Jeremiah Works!,” said.
 She started out cooking meals, providing childcare and eventually began working on the Employment Task Force, now called Jeremiah Works!.
 Brooks has been volunteering at Jeremiah Program for over 10 years, and helping students with their employment goals for at least eight years.

-Kathi Pitra, owner of Full Circle Partners, a small business that helps coach companies on their sales process, is a relatively new volunteer.
+Kathi Pitra, owner of Full Circle Partners, a small business that coaches companies on their sales process, is a relatively new volunteer.
 She first became involved with Jeremiah Program through a friend, working on the Bullfrog Bash and at graduation.
-She soon realized that she wanted to make a bigger commitment to the women of Jeremiah Program, and became an Employment Advocate in late January.
+She soon realized that she wanted to make a bigger commitment to the women of Jeremiah Program, and became an Employment Advocate.